Behavioural Analysis & Intervention BSc (Hons)

 Qualified multi-disciplinary practitioners and academics from a wide range of settings have been involved in the development of the course.
 These individuals form the course team and will be involved in the delivery of the programme and supporting you whilst you study.

-To join this programme you must be working in a suitable health and social care or third sector setting and have access to the appropriate client groups for the duration of their studies.
+To join this course you must be working in a suitable health and social care or third sector setting and have access to the appropriate client groups for the duration of their studies.

 You should hold a GCSE at Grade C or Grade 4 in English Language or equivalent or IELTS 6.0 or equivalent (with 6.0 achieved in the written and spoken language element of the test, completed within the last two years).